Answer calls from the hospitals and dispatch Riders. Or

 With the exception of delivering Donor Breast Milk during daytime hours, we normally operate out of normal working hours, when the NHS transport staff is unavailable, mainly through the night and 24 hours at weekends and Bank Holidays.
 However, we occasionally help other Blood Bike groups during the working day to and form part of a relay, or at the request of our hospitals.

 We began operating in May 2012 and have saved the local NHS Hospitals millions of pounds already.

 Our Controllers work from home using their own landline phone, mobile phone and computer to receive calls, then dispatch a Rider.

 Many riders use their own bikes, or cars if the weather is so bad that a bike would be dangerous.

 All our Riders undergo assessment rides by professional motorcycle instructors before they can ride for us.

-We already work closely with the Police, Ambulance, and Fire & Rescue Services, and our aim is to have a dedicated and professional body of volunteers, which will rightly be the 4th Emergency Service.
+We already work closely with the Police, Ambulance, and Fire & Rescue Services, and our aim is to have a dedicated and professional body of volunteers.

 With the ever-increasing need for the health service to save much needed funds, and to ensure good patient care, the demands upon the charity grow each year.